MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

 ## Elastic Beanstalk + ECS

 - We can run Elastic Beanstalk in single and multi Docker container mode
-- Multi Docker helps run multiple containers per EC2 instance in EB
+- Multi Docker mode helps run multiple containers per EC2 instance in EB
 - EB multi container mode will create:
     - ECS cluster
     - EC2 instances, configured to use the ECS cluster
     - Load Balancer (in high availability mode)
     - Task definitions and execution
-- Requires a config file named **Dockerrun.aws.json** which has to be placed a the root of the source code
+- Requires a config file named **Dockerrun.aws.json** which has to be placed at the root of the source code

 ## ECS CI/CD Pipeline